shynome/Phoenix-Tutorial/07-recipe/03-recipe-controller.md

 $ mix test
 ..........................

-  1) test creates resource and redirects when data is valid but with other user_id (TvRecipe.RecipeControllerTest) test/controllers/recipe_controller_test.exs:106 Expected truthy, got nil
+  1) test creates resource and redirects when data is valid but with other user_id (TvRecipeWeb.RecipeControllerTest) test/controllers/recipe_controller_test.exs:106 Expected truthy, got nil
      code: Repo.get_by(Recipe, attrs)